 Hitting a pothole with your car can cause a great deal of damage to your car, particularly to the tires, rims, suspension and chassis.
-Because of this, it’s imperative that you take the proper precautions to keep your car out of harm’s way.
-Obviously, your best course of action is to avoid hitting any potholes; however, that’s […]
+Because of this, it’s imperative that you take the proper precautions to keep your car out of harm’s way. […]

 The five big steps you should take after a car accident

 There are millions of car accidents in the United States each year, and many of them turn into he-said, she-said battles that can result in an innocent driver being blamed.
 Fortunately, if you’re one of the unlucky drivers on the road, you can play an important role in making sure the police and the insurance company get the most accurate picture of what actually happened.
 You already know about contacting the police, filing an accident report, and notifying your insurance company.
 But here are five steps that can literally save your financial hide should you be involved in an accident that results in a dispute, perhaps even landing you in a courtroom.
 READ MORE…

 If you can think of it, it’s pretty much guaranteed that there’s an app for it.
 There are many ways that you can take advantage of your smartphone technology to enhance your driving experience.
 Here are some apps that can help you both on and off the road.